-In premature infants with compromised respiratory status, the PDA can sometimes be closed by using a prostaglandin synthesis inhibitor (eg, indomethacin [see Table: Indomethacin Dosing Guidelines (mg/kg)* for doses]).
+In premature infants with a hemodynamically significant PDA and compromised respiratory status, the PDA can sometimes be closed by using a COX inhibitor (either ibuprofen lysine or indomethacin [see Table: Indomethacin Dosing Guidelines (mg/kg)* for doses]).
+COX inhibitors work by blocking the production of prostaglandins.
 Three doses of indomethacin are given IV q 12 to 24 h based on urine output; doses are withheld if urine output is < 0.6 mL/kg/h.
-An alternative is ibuprofen 10 mg/kg po followed by 2 doses of 5 mg/kg at 24-h intervals).
-Fluid restriction may facilitate ductal closure.
-In the past, if this treatment was unsuccessful, the PDA was ligated surgically.
-However, current data do not show improved long-term outcome after surgical intervention, but experts are evaluating whether there are subgroups of patients in whom surgery might be beneficial.
-In premature infants without respiratory compromise, a PDA is generally not treated.
+An alternative is ibuprofen lysine 10 mg/kg po followed by 2 doses of 5 mg/kg at 24-h intervals.

 Endocarditis prophylaxis is not needed preoperatively and is required only for the first 6 mo after closure or if there is a residual defect adjacent to a transcatheter-placed device or surgical material.

 Patent ductus arteriosus (PDA) is a persistence after birth of the normal fetal connection (ductus arteriosus) between the aorta and pulmonary artery, resulting in a left-to-right shunt.